vishalchovatiya/Linux-System-Programming/Dynamic Loading Of Library.md

 		- **RTLD_DEEPBIND**	= Place the lookup scope of the symbols ahead of the global scope.
 This means use own symbols in preference to other already loaded library symbols

+- Note :
 	- While you're debugging, you'll probably want to use `RTLD_NOW`; using `RTLD_LAZY` can create inscrutable errors if there are unresolved references.
 Using `RTLD_NOW` makes opening the library take slightly longer (but it speeds up lookups later); if this causes a user interface problem you can switch to `RTLD_LAZY` later.